Small Arms Survey

 The Small Arms Survey (SAS) is an independent research project located at the Graduate Institute of International and Development Studies in Geneva, Switzerland.
 It provides information on all aspects of small arms and armed violence, as a resource for governments, policy-makers, researchers, and activists, as well as research on small arms issues.

 The survey monitors national and international initiatives (governmental and non-governmental), and acts as a forum and clearinghouse for the sharing of information.
 It also disseminates best practice measures and initiatives dealing with small arms issues.

 SAS's mandate is to look at all aspects of small arms and armed violence.
 It provides research and analysis by which to support governments to reduce the incidence of armed violence and illicit trafficking through evidence-based analysis.

 The project's staff includes international experts in security studies, political science, law, international public policy, development studies, economics, conflict resolution, and sociology.
 The staff works closely with a worldwide network of researchers and partners.

 History

-The Small Arms Survey was established in 1999 «on the initiative» of Switzerland's Federal Department of Foreign Affairs (FDFA) and «in conjunction with other interested governments».
+The Small Arms Survey was established in 1999 "on the initiative" of Switzerland's Federal Department of Foreign Affairs (FDFA) and "in conjunction with other interested governments".
 They placed the project under the tutelage of the Graduate Institute of International and Development Studies (IHEID).

-In July 1999, Keith Krause (born 1960) became the founder and programme director.
+In July 1999, Keith Krause became the founder and programme director.
 The Canadian political scientist, who wrote his PhD thesis at Oxford University on the issue of international arms transfers and has been a professor of international politics at the IHEID since 1994, remained in that position until December 2015.